AMDmi3/aesqlapius/README.md

 ## Summary

-So you don't want to use ORM, and want to organize your SQL queries in a convenient way.
+So you don't want to use ORM, but want to organize your SQL queries in a convenient way.
 Don't mix them with your python code, don't write `execute` and `fetchrow`s by hand for each query.
 With **aesqlapius**:

-- Store your SQL queries separate from the code, in a dedicated file or directory hierarchy
+- Store your SQL queries separately from the code, in a dedicated file or directory hierarchy
 - Annotate each query with python-like function definition specifying input arguments and output types and patterns